Last updated on

 Your art likely already reflects your personal values.
 The 2018 Edelman Earned Brand study concluded that consumers were almost equally likely to buy when given values-led communication (43%) as when they encountered a product-focused message (44%).
 One can only assume that a little of both would increase those numbers further.

 The best place to sell your art is on your own eCommerce website, but that doesn’t mean that’s where the relationship starts with your customers.
 If writing product descriptions and sending email newsletter updates isn’t comfortable for you, try starting on a platform where you are comfortable.
-A fun Instagram feed or an ongoing blog can be a great way to reach fans.
+On the other hand, if your art is purely music-based, you could use a ultimate music distribution app to reach more eyes instantly.
 Just be sure to always lead them back to your homepage or online store so you can make the sale.

 Think of the way people look and sound when they talk about the things they love.
 Their enthusiasm is palpable, and this can be translated to your eCommerce sales copy and your direct sales emails—but only if you’re making things you love.